October 30th church news - Portsmouth Daily Times

 Central Church of Christ services

 You can find us every Sunday morning at 10:30 a.m. in Worship and Children’s Bible Study, and at 5:30 p.m. in Student Circle.
 Tuesdays at 8 a.m. is Prayer Time.
 Wednesdays at 2 & 6 p.m. is Bible Study.
-October 22nd will be the Student Circle Escape Room.
-October 23rd is “Minister Appreciation Day.”
-October 29th is the Student Circle Halloween Party.
 A “Circle” is a group of Christ followers who support each other.
 There is one that is just right for you in FOR5662.
 Please join us at 52W and Grandview Avenue any Sunday morning to learn more.
 If unable to attend, please watch on Fb live or later.

 Nauvoo United Methodist Church Songfest and Light the Night